CTHRU/Hitrava/README.md

 >python Huawei-TCX-Converter --file HiTrack_12345678901212345678912 --pool_length 25

 #### Direct tar file conversion examples
-** NOTE ** It seems that in recent version of the Huawei Health app, the temporary files are cleaned up / deleted each time a detailed report of another activity is requested in the app.
-Nevertheless, the tar option can be used to convert any HiTrack file that is present in the backup.

 The first example extracts and converts any HiTrack file found in tar file com.huawei.health.tar into the ./output directory.
 The output directory will contain both the extracted HiTrack file and the converted TCX XML file.